-You may have been contacted by your benefit office because you have been overpaid benefit.
+You might have been contacted by your benefit office because you've been paid too much.

-If you have received an overpayment of benefit it does not necessarily mean that you will be suspected or be guilty of benefit fraud if you were unaware of what you were doing.
-However, the benefit office may take action to recover the overpayment.
+If you've received an overpayment of benefit it doesn't always mean that you'll be suspected or be guilty of benefit fraud if you were unaware of what you were doing.
+However, the benefit office might take action to recover the overpayment.

 Civil penalties for causing an overpayment